 Basal Body Temperature (BBT) should be taken with a right thermometer: temperature curves cannot precisely be read if taken with the wrong thermometer.
 Choosing the right tool for you is the first step.

-You can find a thermometer to start charting at the beginning of the course.
+You can find a thermometer to start charting at the beginning of the “Hands on charting” course or when starting private fertility awareness consultations.

 There is no need for a fancy and expensive tool: you can find good ones in a range of 10 to 20€ (and my guess is that the price range should be the same in USD).
 However if you have an advanced thermometer/computerised tool that you previously used to chart, you can continue with it.